What criteria to choose your fabrics?

 Seventh criterion: the crush

 The seventh but also the most important when choosing a fabric is above all that you like it.
-The pattern, the feel, the drape... everything that makes a fabric put stars in our eyes and makes us want to make a garment that we will wear with joy and a smile.
+The pattern, the feel, the drape... everything that makes a fabric put stars in our eyes and makes us want to create a garment we will wear with joy and a smile.

 Happy sewing to you!